tc10815/ParkEzAI/README.md

 ## Latest Build
 ### [https://tomcookson.com/parkezai/](https://tomcookson.com/parkezai/)

-**Note: Best to open in a Incognito window since data from previous sessions may cause errors, as the nature of sessions is rapidly changing**
+**Note: Best to open in a Incognito window since data from previous sessions may cause errors due to rapid change**

-In additions to design and information pages, the following Functional Requirements have been implemented:
+In additions to the design and information pages, the following Functional Requirements have been implemented:

 <strong>1.
 Account Management</strong>
-* 1.1 Summarize Account:	Basic summary of account (when subscribed, when will expire, type of account).
+* **1.1 Summarize Account**:	Basic summary of account (when subscribed, when will expire, type of account).
-* 1.2 Authenticate Account:	Authentication pages are where subscribed customers log in (both lot operators and advertisers).
+* **1.2 Authenticate Account**:	Authentication pages are where subscribed customers log in (both lot operators and advertisers).
-* 1.3 Request Customer Support:	A simple page where users can request customer support.
+* **1.3 Request Customer Support**:	A simple page where users can request customer support.
-* 1.4 Create Account:	Where users can create an account.
+* **1.4 Create Account**:	Where users can create an account.
-* 1.5 Modify Account:	Where users can make changes to their account, such as passwords
+* **1.5 Modify Account**:	Where users can make changes to their account, such as passwords
-* 1.6 Cancel Account:	Where users can cancel their account.
+* **1.6 Cancel Account**:	Where users can cancel their account.

 Every user has a different view and logical experience **try 6 logins and passwords at bottom of login page**.
-Feel free to play around and change the data, since there's a reset button on the bottom of the  login  page.
+Feel free to play around and change the data, since **there's a reset database with sample data button on the bottom of the login  page**.

 *Website doesn't render well on phones in this build, but will be responsive by the end of the project.*